sean0923/graphql-net-ninja/server/key-points.md

 2. add books under AuthorType and then set type as new graphQLList(BookType)
 3. add resolve(parent, args) just like prev lesson

+## 15 More on RootQueries

+- Q: How to get entire books and authors from root query
+- A: By setting up at root query